-- Clogging of drains: Causing serious drainage problems including the burst / leakage of drainage lines leading to health problems. - Solid wastes have seriously damaged the normal movement of water thus creating problem of inundation, damage to foundation of buildings as well as public health hazards. - Foul smell: Generated by dumping the wastes at a place. - Increased microbial activities:
+- Clogging of drains: Causing serious drainage problems including the burst / leakage of drainage lines leading to health problems. - Barrier to movement of water: Solid wastes have seriously damaged the normal movement of water thus creating problem of inundation, damage to foundation of buildings as well as public health hazards. - Foul smell: Generated by dumping the wastes at a place. - Increased microbial activities: